openlogic/saml-sp/README.txt

 #### Logging

-saml-sp will log to a Logger object that can be specified in the config file.
+If you are using saml-sp in a rails app it will automatically log to the Rails default logger.
+For non-Rails apps you can specify a Logger object to be used in the config file.

     logger MY_APP_LOGGER

-If you are using saml-sp in a rails app it will automatically log to the Rails default logger.

 #### Artifact Resolution Service